43.2 F

-Amidst the innovation in the legal cannabis industry, the most notable phenomenon is the increasing popularity of one of the oldest forms of cannabis concentrate or hash.
+Amidst the innovation in the legal cannabis industry, the most notable phenomenon is the popularity of cannabis concentrate or hash.

-With the number of states where adult-use cannabis is legal has been growing steadily, consumers are looking to explore the beneficial properties of the cannabis plant, which has been shown to not only improve mood and stress levels but to have significant therapeutic potential as well.
+The number of states where adult-use cannabis is legal has been growing steadily.
+So, consumers are looking to explore the beneficial properties of the cannabis plant.
+It has been shown to not only improve mood and stress levels but to have significant therapeutic potential as well.

 To meet ramping consumer interest and demand, cannabis product manufacturers have introduced novel cannabis-derived products into the market.
 Cannabis concentrates have become popular enough to get their own holiday 7/10 Oil Day.